alexischilinski/seafood_frontend/README.md

 ### Prerequisites

 You will need to have lite-server, or some other variation, installed in order to run this app.
 This app was built with HTML, CSS, and Javascript.
+This frontend is connected to my "seafood-backend" repo (https://github.com/alexiscait142/seafood-backend).

 ## Resources